 1st season is episodic.

-There are a lot of supernatural action and comedy.
-And there's little romance too.
-But the main similarity is the Yokais.
+The main similarity is the Youkais.
 Both anime's main characters are school students, who got caught up in conflict with yokais.

 Well, both animes have yokai and the main characters, Demon Eyes Kyo of the Mibu Clan and Rikuo Nura, look similar in their transformations.
 Also, they both have a sweet alter ego that turns into a sword wielding yokai killing alter ego.
 In the subject of alter egos, both characters' alter egos can be considered the alter ego of the other.